 Data analysis plan

 We first perform an outlier analysis.
 For the prediction task, we exclude all trials where the response timing was more than three times the occlusion duration, which indicates that the participant has not paid attention and missed the trial.
 For the speed estimation task, we exclude participants where more than 20% of presented ball cloud speeds were at the limits we set for the staircase (one third of the speed of the single ball and three times the speed of the single ball).
 For all analyses related to precision, we further exclude all conditions where we obtained a standard deviation of 0.01 or lower.
 According to our simulations, this should occur very rarely, and taking the log of such low values, as we do for the precision analyses to counteract the expected skew in these distributions, would lead to extremely small numbers that could bias results unduly.
+We also remove all trials where the head rotation was outside of the permitted range (+- 2.5°) for half or more of the recorded bins.

 Unless noted otherwise, we compute bootstrapped 95% confidence intervals as implemented in the confint() function for base R [42] to determine statistical significance.

-Motion Prediction – To test Hypotheses 1a regarding accuracy, we use Linear Mixed Modelling as implemented in the lme4 package [43] for R. The corresponding script can be found here (on GitHub).
+Prediction – To test Hypotheses 1a regarding accuracy, we use Linear Mixed Modelling as implemented in the lme4 package [43] for R. The corresponding script can be found here (on GitHub: https://github.com/b-jorges/Predicting-while-Moving/blob/main/Analysis%20Prediction.R).
 We fit a model with the temporal error as dependent variable, the motion profile (“Observer Static”, “Same Direction” and “Opposite Directions”) as fixed effect, and random intercepts and random slopes for the speed of the ball per participant, as well as random intercepts for the occlusion duration as random effects.
 In Wilkinson & Rogers notation (1973), this model reads as follows: